OscarGVelasco/ClusterFoldSimilarity/README.md

 ## Retrieving all the similarity values and plotting a similarity heatmap

-Sometimes it is useful to retrieve all the similarity values for downstream analysis (e.g. identify more than one group of cells that are similar to a group of interest, identify the mixture of cell-types of a specific cluster, finding the most dissimilar clusters, etc).
-To obtain all the similarity scores, we need to specify `topN=Inf`:
+Sometimes it is useful to retrieve all the similarity values for downstream analysis (e.g. identify more than one cluster that is similar to a cluster of interest, finding the most dissimilar clusters, etc).
+To obtain all the values, we need to specify `topN=Inf`.

+By default, `clusterFoldSimilarity` creates a heatmap plot with the computed similarity values (from the perspective of the first dataset found on `scList`; to modify this plot see the following section).
+The top 2 similarities for each group within dataset 1 (heatmap row-wise) are highlighted with colored borders.

 ```{r}
 similarity.table.all.values <- clusterFoldSimilarity(sceList = singlecell.object.list,